AKloc/BookNotes/Devops for Dummies.md

 	- BOTH REQUIRE THAT YOU CAN MANAGE YOUR SESSIONS ACROSS ENVIRONMENTS.
 - Measures to watch when trying to improve performance on page 171.
 - "Dogfooding": Using your own software.
+- "Wouldn't you be loyal to an organization that took a risk on you?
+Wouldn't you be excited to work hard?

 **What can I do with this?**
 - I have to use "inertia" more.